DrewML/dotcomblog/posts/[2022-11-10]apollo-client-real-world-performance.md

 - Apollo Client
 - React-Apollo Bindings

-The purpose of this document is to provide a real life example of the performance cliffs that are present in Apollo Client, and should be considered when deciding to build an application with it.

-The goal is _not_ to discredit any of the hard work from the folks at Apollo the company. _However_, marketing a library and encouraging wide adoption does come with the responsibility of ensuring the web stays fast for everyone, and it's important for web developers to highlight when tools fall short of their promises.
+The intent of this post is to document the performance cliffs I've encountered using Apollo Client in a real application.
+The goal is _not_ to discredit any of the hard work from the folks at Apollo the company.

 ## How SSR in React Works